Yanji

-Yanji (延吉; Korean: 연길; alternately romanized as Yenki or Yenji) is a county-level city in the east of China's Jilin Province, and is the seat of the Yanbian Korean Autonomous Prefecture.
+Yanji (延吉; Korean: 연길 Yŏn'gil; alternately romanized as Yenki or Yenji) is a county-level city in the east of China's Jilin Province, and is the seat of the Yanbian Korean Autonomous Prefecture.
 Yanji City is located in the eastern part of Jilin Province.
 It is the seat of the government of Yanbian Korean Autonomous Prefecture and the political, economic and cultural center of the entire autonomous prefecture.
 Its population is approximately 400,000 of which a significant portion is ethnic Korean.
 Yanji is a busy hub of transport and trade between China and North Korea.
 The city is home to Yanbian University, a comprehensive university and the only Project 211 university in Yanji.

 History

 Yanji and its environs were largely unpopulated until the 1800s when Qing dynasty rulers of China began to encourage migration there from China proper as part of its Chuang Guandong policy to populate Manchuria in an effort to stem encroaching Russian expansion.

 The city was the seat of Jiandao Province in the Japanese puppet state of Manchukuo from 1934 to 1943.
 In 1943, the city itself was renamed Jiandao (Chientao) and made a part of the Dongman Consolidated Province (东满总省).

 Following World War II, the city (again called Yanji) was nominally part of a new Songjiang Province but with the communist seizure of power in 1949, Sonjiang's borders were changed and Yanji became part of Jilin Province.

 Yanji is now part of the Yanbian Korean Autonomous Prefecture, which is situated in eastern Jilin.
 Yanji City is centrally located, surrounded by five other county-level cities and two rural counties (see map); it is the administrative seat of the prefecture.